joshpeterson/DevelopingConcurrentSoftware/Homework/Homework 4/Homework4Description.md

 Homework 4
 ==========
-Write unit tests to verify the behavior of the thread-safe cache we discussed in class.
+Write unit tests to verify the behavior of the `reference_counted` class we discussed in class.

 Due: Prior to class on February 17

 Starting with the initial source code in Homework4.sln:

-1. Provide unit tests to verify all of the behavior of the cache class.
+1. Provide unit tests to verify all of the behaviors of the `reference_counted` class.
-2. Provide unit tests to verify all of the behavior of the locking_cache_strategy_helper class.

 You will be graded on: